onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 > **Note:** The integrity level is only used for Onegini's Android SDK 11+ and iOS SDK 10+.
 Earlier versions use the settings for Development mode and
 > Tampering protection.
 To prevent tampering with the application, for example via byte code manipulation, `Tampering protection` checkbox should be enabled.
-With tampering protection the application has to prove its identity to the Onegini Access in a more strict way.
+With tampering protection the application has to prove its identity to the OneWelcome Access in a more strict way.

 > **Note:** Tampering protection option for iOS SDK 11+ is deprecated.
 Use Integrity level FULL and use a new App Signature (App ID) calculated from TeamID and BundleID instead of the one created from the calculator.
 For more info check [here](https://developer.onewelcome.com/ios/sdk/application-integrity).